hz370299/Happy-Healing-House/README.md

 | patient (or patient companion or prefer not to say)  | Test | May 1, 2023 |
 | nurse/doctor (or prefer not to say) | Kevin | May 1, 2023 |

-* Sometimes the meeting is unable to join since the meeting might expire.
+* Sometimes the meeting is unable to join due to expired meeting id.
 Please contact me if you are unable to join the meeting.